cms-tau-pog/correctionlib/scripts/README.md

 ./scripts/tau_combine.py -y 2018ReReco
 ```
 which will look for all JSONs with name `data/tau/new/tau_*2018ReReco.json`.
-Otherwise, specify which to combine:
+Otherwise, specify which to files to combine via keys, e.g.:
 ```
-scripts/tau_combine.py a=DeepTauVSmu.json b=DeepTauVSjet.json
+scripts/tau_combine.py DeepTau2017v2p1VSmu=DeepTauVSmu.json DeepTau2017v2p1VSjet=DeepTauVSjet.json
 ```
+or edit the script and use the `--prelim` flag.
 Copy to the tau repo:
 ```
 scp data/tau/new/*2018ReReco* $USER@lxplus.cern.ch:/eos/cms/store/group/phys_tau/JSONPOG/TauPOG_v2/POG/TAU/2018_ReReco/